Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout

 A non-marking solid rubber makes up the outsole of the Air Monarch IV.
 This type of material won’t leave residue on the gym or polished floors when walking across it.
 The outsole extends to the toe box for additional protection.

-The midsole of the Air Monarch IV is made up of a full-length Phylon, which is a type of rubber that is lightweight and reactive.
+The midsole of the Air Monarch IV is made of a full-length Phylon, which is a type of rubber that is lightweight and reactive.
 Phylon is made from ethylene-vinyl acetate (EVA) foam pellets that have been compressed, treated with heat to expand, and then cooled in a mold to get the right shape.
 EVA is a popular material used in shoes for its durability.

 As the name implies, the shoe uses Nike’s proprietary Air-Sole Technology.
-This unit is located in the entire length of the midsole.
-The unit has pressurized air inside it that allows it to absorb impact and immediately return to its original state, ready for the next strike.
+This unit is embedded into the enitre length of the Phylon midsole.
+The unit has pressurized air inside it which allows it to absorb impact and immediately return to its original state, ready for the next strike.

 Synthetic leather makes up the entire surface of the Air Monarch IV’s upper.
 This material makes the shoe stiffer than traditional running or training shoes that use mesh.
 It has perforations scattered in various parts of the shoe to keep the foot chamber aerated.
 The fresh in-shoe experience is also enhanced by the mesh tongue and breathable interior lining.

 It features a traditional lacing system with rounded laces that also go through a slot on the tongue.
 This design secures the padded tongue in place and prevents it from slipping to the sides or bunching upfront while walking, running or training.

 The heel pull tab makes it easy to put on or take off the shoe.
 The fabric lining on the inside adds a layer of comfort.